Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Datasets

 \section{Datasets}

-We evaluate on three datasets and scenarios where immersive labels can be highly beneficial: \begin{itemize}[leftmargin=*, itemsep=3pt, topsep=3pt, parsep=0pt] \item \textbf{Fashion:} In fashion shopping, decision-making often relies on a fusion of visual cues and non-visual information (e.g., reviews, ratings, functionality).
+We evaluate on three datasets and scenarios where immersive labels can be highly beneficial: \begin{itemize} \item \textbf{Fashion:} In fashion shopping, decision-making often relies on a fusion of visual cues and non-visual information (e.g., reviews, ratings, functionality).
 We use VOGUE \citep{guo2025vogue}, which contains fashion shopping dialogues with curated product images and rich item metadata.

 \item\textbf{Retail:} In consumer-product settings, visually similar items require non-visual attributes for effective comparison.
 We use CoSRec \citep{alessio2025cosrec}, which links dialogues to metadata and images from the Amazon Product Search \citep{mcauley2015amazon, he2016amazon}.